 Ten Years Later In SCREAM 4 (2011)

-I choose not to remember this movie on purpose.
+I chose not to remember this movie on purpose.
 Ghostface is back ten years later in film time on the anniversary of the stabbings (from SCREAM) and SCREAM 4 truly shows how behind it is with the moment in pop culture for horror.
 In 2011, horror was on another wavelength, and fans weren’t yearning for SCREAM anymore.
 Who else could be Ghostface at this point?
 Who else in Sidney’s life can Ghostface be?
 In 2011, we also had Final Destination 5 that didn’t do too well in the box office either.
 The concept for revitalized horror franchises died in about 2009.

 The Downfall Of The SCREAM Franchise